-The statistics are helpful in that they show that many marriages flounder.
-Among those who remain married, many may not be happy and harmonious together.
-Very romantic notions connected to marriage, may be in for a bumpy ride.
+Among those who remain married, many may not be happy and harmonious together either.
+It is often like that.
+Many with romantic notions connected to marriage, may be in for a bumpy ride.

+Statistics can be very helpful when they show how many marriages flounder.
+Then you make out the odds you have yourself and see what to do to improve the odds of success with your mate and children, for example.
 Get to the figures for your country and find out how to bulwark better against such miseries while seeking to build for a good life.
-There are good remedies, including precautions, included attested prenuptials.
+There are good remedies, including precautions, including attested prenuptials again.

-"Going meta" signifies that one reflects cooly or comments above the situations to round up something that could be good for oneself.
-It is like looking at yourself and possibly yourself and your partner arguing - from above your head, so to speak.
-Thus you get a higher perspective, maybe a better understanding, and find a way out.
-That fits a guy better than getting down and out, actually.
-As John Lennon sings, "◦Nobody loves you when you're down and out."
-Just be warned that it could happen, and see what stress there comes with an average marriage - not to speak of what you get for loving a dysfunctional creep.
-It shows up in time.
-Then what?
+"Going meta" signifies that one reflects cooly or comments above the situations to round up something that could also be good for oneself.
+It is like finding some generalised norms or principles.
+It may also be looking at yourself and possibly yourself and your partner arguing - looking from above your head, so to speak.
+Attaining a higher perspective, maybe a better understanding, and find a way perhaps, fits a guy better than getting down and out.
+See what stress there comes with an average marriage - and there are worse marriages than that.

-A partner is someone you can rely on and trust duly, provided you rely on and trust yourself duly too. a partner helps inner and outer prosperity, even growth.
-Buddha has findings about true friends and false friends.
-What he says of true friends has transfer value to partners too.
+What Buddha says of true friends has transfer value to partners too.
 Besides, he stages roles for husband and wife and other relationships.
-You find them here: [Link]
+[Link]

 New ideas really happen

-We may not have many friends while we are young, and therefore we have to be careful not to say things that work against us.
+We could profit from being careful not to say things that work against us.

 We learn to become careful of our tendency to reflect other people's feelings, if it keeps us from being ourselves.

-Our culturing of ourselves or our children needs to be really fun.
+Our culturing of ourselves or our children may need to be much fun.

-One is to remove (such) injuries (to one's health) in order to go on.
+One is to remove injuries (to one's health) in order to go on.
 (4).

 Learn from experience so as to make the best out if it

-As for religious, spiritual and cultural values we may be quite iconoclastic as we progress through life.
+With bad religious, spiritual and cultural values we may be quite iconoclastic.

-"He alone obtains liberation who with detachment frees himself." - Ramana Maharsi.
+"He alone obtains liberation who with detachment frees himself," writes Ramana Maharsi.
+(6) ✪

 Basically, true and real confidence shows up by our working best by ourselves, and taking deep, realistic responsibility as needs be.
 (7)